ANYbotics/elevation_mapping/README.md

 Basic Usage
 ------------

 In order to get the Robot-Centric Elevation Mapper to run with your robot, you will need to adapt a few parameters.
 It is the easiest if duplicate and adapt all the parameter files that you need to change in `elevation_mapping/parameters/`.
-Then, change the entries in the launch-file `elevation_mapping/launch/eisualization elevation_map_visualization.launch
+Then, change the entries in the launch-file `elevation_mapping/launch/elevation_mapping.launch` to point at your parameter files.
+You can then launch the elevation mapping node with

+    roslaunch elevation_mapping elevation_mapping.launch

+Proceed in the same way for the elevation map visualization by adapting the launch-file `elevation_map_visualization/launch/elevation_map_visualization.launch`.
+You can then launch the elevation map visualization node with

+    roslaunch elevation_map_visualization elevation_map_visualization.launch

 Use [rviz] to visualize the elevation map.
-A sample [rviz] configuration file is provded under `/elevation_map_visualization/rviz/rviz_configuration.rviz`.
+A sample [rviz] configuration file is provided under `/elevation_map_visualization/rviz/rviz_configuration.rviz`.

 Nodes